AI in Cybersecurity: The Double-Edged Sword

 Introduction

-Artificial intelligence (AI) is revolutionizing both cybersecurity and cyber-attacks.
+Artificial intelligence (AI) is reshaping cybersecurity in South Africa and globally.
 On one hand, it empowers defenders with smarter threat detection and rapid response.
 On the other, it gives cybercriminals tools to automate attacks, craft convincing phishing campaigns, and deploy deepfakes.
-This dual role presents a pressing challenge: while AI bolsters defences, it also sharpens the tools of the attacker.
+This dual role creates a structural shift in the risk landscape: AI strengthens defence capabilities while simultaneously lowering the barrier to entry for attackers.

-In this article, we unpack the double-edged sword of AI, exploring how AI is used on both sides of the battlefield – and what steps your organization can take to stay protected.
+In this article, we unpack the double-edged sword of AI, exploring how AI is used by both defenders and adversaries, and outlining practical measures organisations can take to reduce exposure.

 How AI Strengthens Cybersecurity

-AI has become a cornerstone of modern cyber defence and cybersecurity strategies, offering several advantages:
+AI has become a core component of modern cyber defence strategies, offering measurable advantages:

 1. Advanced Threat Detection